futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 highlight this last aspect: it's probably the first time I encounter some material on graph algorithms that takes it into consideration and it can be really useful in property testing for example.
-The paper approaches graph traversal as a combinatorial problem and employ a common technique in languages with non-strict semantics: generate and prune.
-In a nutshell: the algorithm *lazily* generates nodes from the input graph and prunes the ones that do not respect the invariants dictated by DFS.
-Lazy evaluation - that guarantees that an expression is not evaluated until it is strictly necessary - together with the fact that discarding unwanted trees signifies that those trees will never be created in the first place, imply that they will never be traversed assuring that the algorithm will never do unnecessary work.
+The paper approaches graph traversal as a combinatorial problem and employs a common technique in languages with non-strict semantics: generate and prune.
+In a nutshell: the generate step describes how to create all possible trees from a given vertex and the prune step discards the trees that do not respect the invariants of DFS, namely (sub-)trees whose root is a vertex that has already been discovered.
+This approach guarantees the efficiency of the algorithm because the evaluation strategy of languages with non-strict semantics (call-by-need or lazy evaluation) assures that an expression is evaluated on-demand and since the discarded trees will never be used (traversed) they will never be created in the first place.

 ``` haskell
 #! /usr/bin/env stack